lschaerfen/pydscatter/README.md

 ![png](README_files/README_4_0.png)

-The smoothness parameter `lamb` (lower=smoother) and the number of bins in x or y direction can be tuned.
+The smoothness parameter $\lambda$ (lower=smoother) and the number of bins in x or y direction can be tuned.

 ```python